Walmart cuts hours at 2 of its 10 supercenter stores in Charleston area

 Panera Bread plans to expand its reach across the Charleston region to East Cooper.

-The Missouri-based restaurant chain plans to open a new location by late summer on Muhlenbergia Drive off U.S. Highway 17 near Sweetgrass Hardware in northern Mount Pleasant, according to company spokeswoman Danielle Covelli.
+The Missouri-based chain plans to open a new restaurant by late summer on Muhlenbergia Drive off U.S. Highway 17 near Sweetgrass Hardware in northern Mount Pleasant, according to spokeswoman Danielle Covelli.

 Coming back

-The restaurant and bar once occupied the site in Towne Center where Italian diner Savi Cucina + Wine Bar opened in November across from Regal Palmetto Grande cinema on Theater Drive.
+A restaurant and bar by that same name once occupied the site in Mount Pleasant Towne Center where Italian diner Savi Cucina + Wine Bar opened in November across from Regal Palmetto Grande.

-A new overstock retailer will snip the ribbon Friday as part of its grand opening in Mount Pleasant.
+A new overstock retailer will hold its grand opening Friday in Mount Pleasant.

 Low Tide Liquidation at 1113 Bowman Road will officially launch with a ribbon-cutting ceremony at 1 p.m.

-The 2,700-square-foot shop carries a variety of items, including home goods, kitchen fixtures and lighting, all of which will be marked down an additional 10 percent as part of the grand opening, according to shop owner Sam Ratner.
+The 2,700-square-foot shop, which opened last month, carries home goods, kitchen fixtures, lighting and other items, all of which will be marked down an extra 10 percent as part of the grand opening, according to owner Sam Ratner.

-Hours at the shop, which opened in January, are 10 a.m.-6 p.m.
+Hours are 10 a.m.-6 p.m.
 Monday through Saturday, with abbreviated hours on Sunday.

 Farm on wheels